 And keep in mind that bariatric surgery is expensive.
 Check with your health insurance plan or your regional Medicare or Medicaid office to find out if your policy covers such surgery.

-As with any major procedure, bariatric surgery poses potential health risks, both in the short term and long term.
+As with any major procedure, bariatric surgery poses potential health risks, both in the short term and the long term.

 Risks associated with the surgical procedure can include: